shanejorr/usincometaxes/cran-comments.md

 # Submission

-Package was archived because the TAXSIM API changed and I did not update the R Package quick enough.
-Submitting to resolve errors in [CRAN Checks](https://cran-archive.r-project.org/web/checks/2022/2022-09-12_check_results_usincometaxes.html) that led to package being archived.
+Package is failing [CRAN Checks](https://cran-archive.r-project.org/web/checks/2022/2022-09-12_check_results_usincometaxes.html) due to a change in the TAXSIM API.
+This submission ensures all checks are passed.
 Check NEWS.md for specifics.

 # R CMD check test environment